atk4/data/docs/joins.rst

     $user->addField('country_id');
     $user->weakJoin('country')->importModel('Country');

-This will automatically import fields, expressions, relations and conditions from 'Country' model into $user model and will also re-map field names in process.
+This will automatically import fields, expressions, references and conditions from 'Country' model into $user model and will also re-map field names in process.

 .. php:method:: weakJoinModel